mysirji21/SL-V/README.md

 		$ gcc client.c -o client 		#on other machine or separate tab
 		$ ./client 127.0.0.1 51123		#substitute any LAN ip and port

-3. [WIP]Design a distributed application using RPC for remote computation where client submits a string to the server and server checks whether it is palindrome or not, reverse the string and returns the result to the client program.
+3. [WIP]Design a distributed application using RPC for remote computation
+    where client submits a string to the server and server checks whether it is

-4.
+    palindrome or not, reverse the string and returns the result to the client
+    program.

+4. [WIP]Design a distributed application using Message Passing Interface
+    (MPI) for remote computation where client submits a string to the server
+    and server returns the reverse of it to the client.